bradlucas/ads-txt-crawler/README.md

 # ads-txt-crawler

-A implementation of a crawler for Ads.txt files written in Clojure.
+An implementation of a crawler for Ads.txt files written in Clojure.

 ## Background